Fuladh ibn Manadhar: Biography

 Fuladh was the son of Manadhar, a Justanid king.
 Fuladh had a brother named Khusrau Shah, who ruled Rudbar after Manadhar.
 He also had an unnamed sister, who married the Buyid ruler Adud al-Dawla, and bore him two sons, Abu'l-Husain Ahmad and Abu Tahir Firuzshah.
 During that period, Fuladh, along with a Gilaki officer named Ziyar ibn Shahrakawayh, dominated the Buyid court of Baghdad.
-After the death of Adud al-Dawla, the Buyid Empire was thrown into civil war; the Empire was disputed between his two sons Samsam al-Dawla and Sharaf al-Dawla.
+After the death of Adud al-Dawla, the Buyid Empire was thrown into civil war—because the empire's leadership was disputed between his two sons Samsam al-Dawla and Sharaf al-Dawla.
 Samsam al-Dawla ruled Iraq, while Sharaf al-Dawla ruled Fars and Kerman.

 In 986, a Daylamite officer named Asfar ibn Kurdawayh rebelled against Samsam al-Dawla, and changed his allegiance to Sharaf al-Dawla.
 However, Asfar quickly changed his mind, and declared allegiance to the latter's other brother Abu Nasr Firuz Kharshadh, who was shortly given the honorific epithet of "Baha' al-Dawla."
 However, Samsam al-Dawla, with the aid of Fuladh, suppressed the rebellion, and imprisoned Baha al-Dawla.
 Samsam al-Dawla shortly made peace with Sharaf al-Dawla, and agreed to release Baha al-Dawla.
 In 987, Sharaf al-Dawla betrayed Samsam al-Dawla, conquered Iraq, and had him imprisoned in a fortress.
 He then imprisoned Fuladh and had Ziyar executed.

-In 988/989, Fuladh was released.
+Around 988/989, Fuladh was released.
 After his release, Fuladh then began serving Samsam al-Dawla once again, this time in Shiraz, where he once again became a prominent figure in his court.
 However, Fuladh later tried to remove the viceroy of Shiraz, which forced him to flee from the wrath of Samsam.
-Fuladh managed to reach to the court of Fakhr al-Dawla in Ray, where he stayed until death about 994.
-He had a son named Ibn Fuladh, who would later challenge Buyid authority and claim Qazvin as a part of his own domain.
+Fuladh managed to reach the court of Fakhr al-Dawla in Ray, where he stayed until death about 994.
+He had a son named Ibn Fuladh, who later challenged Buyid's authority and claimed Qazvin as a part of his own domain.